codechangerr/DDOS/README.md

-# DDOS
+# DOS

-When using this its a federal crime im no fucking genius im a retard you will get traced by ISP and go to federal prison
+I made this when i was prolly ten and it mostlikey doesnt work.

-### A Distributed Denial of Service (DDoS) attack is an attempt to make an online service unavailable
+### A  Denial of Service (DoS) attack is an attempt to make an online service unavailable

 by overwhelming it with traffic from multiple sources.
 They target a wide variety of important resources from banks to news websites, and present a major challenge to making sure people can publish and access important information